-To receive and retain student financial aid, including the student Federal Direct Loan and Parent Loan for Undergraduate students (PLUS), all students (undergraduate, graduate, & professional) must meet certain eligibility requirements.
+To receive and retain financial aid, including the student Federal Direct Loan and Parent Loan for Undergraduate students (PLUS), all students (undergraduate, graduate, & professional) must meet certain eligibility requirements.

 Financial Aid Eligibility Requirements

 - Complete the Free Application for Federal Student Aid (FAFSA) annually and as early as October 1 (Temple’s priority deadline for need-based grant consideration is March 1 and requires a completed FAFSA with a calculated EFC- fundling is limited and never guaranteed).
 NOTE: Temple's 2021-22 financial aid priority deadline has changed to February 1.

 - Sign statements on the FAFSA stating that: